dglai/WSDM2022-Challenge/index.md

 |:--------:|:--------:|:-----------:|:-----------:|
 | 0        | 1        | 0           | 15000000    |

-You should predict a 1 for the following query since the timestamp 15000000 is between 14000000 and 16000000:
+You should predict some probability close to 1 for the following query since the timestamp 15000000 is between 14000000 and 16000000:

 | `src_id` | `dst_id` | `edge_type` | `start_time` | `end_time` |
 |:--------:|:--------:|:-----------:|:------------:|:----------:|
 | 0        | 1        | 0           | 14000000     | 16000000   |

-However, you should predict a 0 for both test queries below:
+However, you should predict some probability close to 0 for both test queries below:

 | `src_id` | `dst_id` | `edge_type` | `start_time` | `end_time` |
 |:--------:|:--------:|:-----------:|:------------:|:----------:|